OFFICERS AND DUTIES

 Sec.
 1. The officers of the Boone County Central Committee (“Central Committee”) shall serve at the pleasure of the Central Committee and shall discharge the duties described below:

 b.
-The co-chair shall assist the chair in the fulfillment of that officer’s duties and assume those duties in the absence of the chair.
+The vice-chair shall assist the chair in the fulfillment of that officer’s duties and assume those duties in the absence of the chair.

 c.
 The secretary shall keep minutes of all meetings of the Central Committee and the executive committee and all other records.
 The secretary shall perform such other duties as may pertain to the office, and as specified in these bylaws.

 d.
 The treasurer shall maintain all financial records for the Central Committee and prepare and file records required by federal and state laws.
 The treasurer shall expend no money unless the expenditure has been approved by the chair or the vice-chair in the absence of the chair.

 Sec.
 2. The officers, whose terms shall be for a period of two (2) years, shall be elected by the Central Committee at a Central Committee meeting immediately following each general election, but no later than the following April 1st.
 The officers shall serve at the pleasure of the County Central Committee.
 In the event of a vacancy in the office of chair, the vice-chair shall call a meeting of the Central Committee for the purpose of filling such vacancy.
 If the office of chair and vice-chair are both vacant, the secretary, or in the secretary’s absence, the treasurer, shall call a special meeting of the Central Committee for the purpose of filling any vacancies.
 In the event that all offices are vacant or in the event of a vacancy in any one office for a period of more than 30 days, a meeting for the purpose of filling vacancies may be called by the chair of the District Executive Committee.